Ruby (Catfish album)

 Ruby was the second album by Australian band Catfish.
 Released in 1991, it spent one week in the Australian charts, peaking at number 98.
+The first single from the album, "Johnny's Gone", peaked at number 129 and stayed in the Australian top 150 for 8 weeks.

 Background

 Don Walker had been the main songwriter and piano player with Australian rock band Cold Chisel.
 He was the author of many of their hit songs, but had a lower profile than some other members of the band.
 When they split in 1983, Walker travelled extensively through the Soviet Union, Asia and Europe.
 He intended to retire from the music industry.
 In 1988 he released his first solo album under the name Catfish.
 It received some critical acclaim but only reached number 50 on the Australian charts.

 Recording

 Walker later said, "The two Catfish albums were produced by Peter Walker and even though I was feeling my way as a singer, he managed to get good performances onto those albums.
 And it also took me those two Catfish albums to try and figure out what I should be doing, as far as what kind of songs suit the tales that I have to tell."
 Elsewhere, he said, "In the Catfish albums there are things that make me cringe and there are things that I think are really good.
 I think the song writing is very good.
 I think my skills were developed.
 The limitations on those album have to do with me trying to expand my competency."